The Biozentrum – its history and role

 The high quality of the education available at the Biozentrum paid dividends: by 2001 more than 300 professors who had obtained at least part of their education at the Biozentrum were working in Switzerland or abroad.
 And in addition, more than 650 diplomas and 555 doctorates had been awarded.
 The Bologna reforms then initiated the important educational change to the Bachelor/Master system.

 The rapidly increasing understanding of life processes gave rise to new branches of research.
 At the same time, a new generation took over with many new appointees as the original professors retired.
-This allowed the development of two new core areas: bioinformatics/systems biology and bacterial infection biology.
+This allowed the development of two new core areas: Bioinformatics/Systems Biology and Infection Biology.

 Together with the founding partners, the ETH Zurich and the University of Zurich, the University of Basel was involved in developing the national SystemsX initiative in the field of systems biology.
 The management of three of the federally financed SystemsX projects was entrusted to the Biozentrum.